A ceremony was held at 19:23 last night to mark the official opening of the Şehit Fethiye Bey Parkı opposite the Devlet (State) Hospital in Fethiye.

 It’s a massive area and there are signs to help you find your way around if you’re looking for something in particular, as well as a water fountain if you’re thirsty and plenty of bins to help keep the area clean.

-There has been a lot of speculation as to whether there would be parking facilities to which, the answer is yes.
+There has been a lot of speculation as to whether there would be parking facilities.
 There is car parking although it isn’t clear at the moment if it will be extended further.

 Şehit Fethi Bey Parkı is officially open